Use Presets to reuse property settings across multiple components and assets.

 In the Select Preset window, search for and select the Preset to apply.

-Selecting the Preset applies it to the component, asset, or Settings Manager.
+Selecting the Preset applies it to the component, asset, or Project Settings window.

 Close the Select Preset window.

 Drag and drop a Preset from the Project window to apply properties to a component in a GameObject:

 Drop the Preset on an empty spot in the Hierarchy window.
 Unity creates a new, empty GameObject and adds a component with properties copied from the Preset.